havatv/qgislinedirectionhistogramplugin/help/source/index.rst

 Versions
 ===============
-The current version is 1.3.
+The current version is 1.4.

+- 1.4
+    - Copy to clipboard button added (#8)

 - 1.3
     - PDF and SVG export added